yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - _Released_: the Bucket has been deleted, signalling that the Bucket is ready for garbage collection.
    - _Failed_: error and all retries have been exhausted.
    - _Retrying_: set when a driver or Kubernetes error is encountered during provisioning operations indicating a retry loop.
-- `boundBucketRequests`: a pseudo-synchronous array of BucketRequests currently bound to this Bucket.

 #### BucketClass